ezra-buckingham/tool-notes/cobalt-strike/cobalt-strike.md

 * This was used as a way to minimize the number of HTTP requests that are made to the C2 server (if no task was required, the beacon response from the A record DNS request would be 0.0.0.0, but if there were required tasks, the server would respond with an IP address to get from)
 * Sometimes this inital A record request will work BUT then the HTTP request following will be blocked.
 You can get around this, by using the `mode [dns | dns6 | dns-txt]` in CS and retreiving tasks in smaller byte chunks at a time by making a bunch of A record requests and gaining access to the payload again

+_DNS C2 Details_
+* The CS DNS TXT Stager will require 1,000+ TXT records to download the Beacon
+* If the host can resolve names, then you can get out
+* The DNS Beacon payload has optinos for DNS A, DNS AAAA, and DNS TXT for C2 and keep in mind that each mode reduces maximum hostname length used to send data back to CS

 _DNS Beacon Set Up_
 1. Edit Zone File for a domain you control
 2. Create an A record for CS server